 As our world makes strides with technology, we need to find a way keep up with market needs for rare natural resources.
 One of the most rare, of course, are diamonds that are usual parts of many engagement rings.
 As technology has developed and the desire for diamonds has never been bigger, scientists have developed procedures to re-create the chemical compound of diamonds that take a matter of weeks as opposed to thousands of years.

 These synthetic diamonds are most commonly created by these two processes Chemical Vapor Deposition (CVD) and High Pressure and High Temperature (HPHT) .
 Both of which begin by using a diamond seed- which is a small part of the diamond, usually with the strongest growing pattern.
 Advancements have come so far in diamond creating processes, that scientists have found that synthetic diamonds even have their own unique grain, similar to natural diamonds, which makes them even more difficult to identify from the real thing.

 CVD, Better Synthetic Diamond Process

-diamond seed within the chamber.
+First, the gases are pushed into a vacuum chamber while simultaneously applying state-changing temperatures.
+Then the resulting plasma-like substance gets layered onto the diamond seed within the chamber.
 The layering process can be compared to 3-D printing.